woolw/archery-odin/README.md

 # archery

 This is an old school project that was private for a long time.

-I decided to use it as a test for an odin+raylib implementation
+I decided to use it as a test for an odin+raylib rewrite, as it previously used java+swing

+I know some parts of the code might not be ideal, but that wasn't the goal.